The Leaky Sales Pipeline: Why You’re Losing Deals and How to Stop It

 • Listen Better – As salespeople, we often get so excited about a new opportunity that we focus more on what we think the customer needs rather than truly listening to what they want.
 It’s important to guide clients toward the best solution, but don’t overlook the key concerns they voiced at the start.
 Listening better ensures your pitch aligns with their priorities.

 • Position the Value – I’ll be honest—I get a little tired of hearing “sell the value” because it can shift the focus away from the customer and onto us.
-Instead, differentiate yourself in a way that matters to the customer.
+Instead, differentiate yourself in a way that matters to the customer, a technique emphasized in our sales training courses.
 Present what makes you unique in a way that directly benefits them, so they don’t just see you as another price tag.

 • Microcommitments – This is where I find the biggest and worst leaks in sales pipelines.
 Too many salespeople fail to secure the next step.
+You can manage these steps more effectively using sales process improvement web tools.
 A vague “Let’s follow up next week” or “Call me when you’re ready” won’t cut it.
 Microcommitments should include a specific date and time agreed upon by both parties.
-Without it, the deal remains shallow and at risk of falling apart.

 • Review Quotes in Person – I’m not a fan of simply emailing quotes or estimates without a scheduled review.
-I know it’s convenient, and it’s probably what the customer asked for, but it also means your proposal gets lumped in with others and viewed primarily through the lens of price.
-Schedule a proposal review so you can hear concerns, handle objections, and significantly increase your closing rate.
+I know it’s convenient, and it’s probably what the customer asked for, but it also means your proposal gets viewed primarily through the lens of price.
+This is one of the specialized services we provide: teaching teams how to manage the proposal phase.
+Schedule a review so you can hear concerns and handle objections.

-• Improve Communication – If salespeople drop the ball anywhere in the process, it’s usually in follow-up and communication.
+• Improve Communication – If salespeople drop the ball anywhere in the process, it’s usually in follow-up.
 I get it—no one wants to overcommunicate.
-But when customers don’t hear from you, they experience uncertainty, and uncertainty opens the door for your competition.
+But uncertainty opens the door for your competition.
+To see how your team stacks up in communication, you can request a quote for a pipeline audit.
 Time kills deals.
 Stay engaged and make sure they always know what’s next.

 Seal the Leaks and Win More Deals

-Every lost opportunity is a chance to refine your approach.
+Every lost opportunity is a chance to refine your approach through Sales Funnel Optimization.
 By listening better, positioning value effectively, securing microcommitments, reviewing quotes in person, and improving communication, you can close more deals and stop revenue from slipping through the cracks.
 The small adjustments you make today will lead to big wins tomorrow.